Program: B.S., Engineering Management

 The B.S. in Engineering Management Program is accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET), (410) 347-7700.

-This program is based on an expectation of adequate high school preparation in science, mathematics and English.
+The Engineering Management program is based on an expectation of adequate high school preparation in science, mathematics and English.
 Science courses should include chemistry or physics, both of which are desirable.
 High school mathematics courses should include algebra, plane geometry and trigonometry.
 Four years of English are required.
-Beginning students must take (or be exempt from) the Entry Level Mathematics Test, and the Mathematics, Chemistry and English Placement Tests before registration in basic courses is permitted.

 Special Grade Requirements

-A grade of “C-” or better is required in all courses in the major.
-The Mathematics department requires a “C” grade in its prerequisite courses.
+- Grade of “C-” or better is required in all courses in the major.
 A grade of “C” or better is required in all undergraduate transfer courses.

 The following unit requirements are necessary for the B.S. degree in Engineering Management:

 MSE 101/L Introduction to Engineering and Lab (1/1)